LSeward0421/ruffled-rants/README.md

 ## Challenges & Improvements
 - Working with a simple API and creating features that provide more context for the user.
   - Possible future improvements and features:
+    - Responsiveness on all screen sizes without losing integrity of the design
     - Implement user authentication and login functionality, enabling personalized user experiences
     - Allow users to favorite translations
     - Build a backend using Express.js to better tailor the data and endpoints to the app's specific needs